Pediatric Dental Care: Starting Your Child Off on the Right Tooth

 Tooth extraction is a little uncomfortable for the first few days.
 But with just a little care, you can minimize the pain, and your teeth will be chewing reliably for you once again in no time.
 The key is to be patient with the healing process and gentle with your mouth for a few days.
 Putting up with the pain and inconvenience of an extraction is much better than living with the pain and infection risk of a cracked or impacted tooth!

 By now, most people have heard dentists often use nitrous oxide – laughing gas – to make procedures more comfortable for their patients.
 But many people don’t know exactly what laughing gas is or what it does.
-At The Dentist, we offer nitrous oxide (laughing gas) as a sedative for any procedure at a cost of only $5, because we know dental fear is no laughing matter!
+At The Dentist of Siouxland, we offer nitrous oxide (laughing gas) as a sedative for any procedure for one low cost, because we know dental fear is no laughing matter!

 Our patients sometimes want us to answer questions about the gas before they decide it’s right for them.
 Some even ask, “If I’m laughing, won’t it be hard for the dentist to work on my teeth?”
 Though it’s called laughing gas, you won’t actually double over with belly laughs – you’ll just be less worried about what’s going on inside your mouth.
 You’ll still be awake and more-or-less alert, so if the dentist needs to ask you to tip your head a certain direction or open wider, you’ll be able to do so.